Tuesday, January 31, 2012

 "A boy named Jake."
 The ex-marine shivered with the last silver lining.
 "Be three this weekend.
 I was pissed at him for knocking up his girlfriend back then.
 I'm of a different mind about that now."

 "Times change."
-AK understood that epitaphs are the chorus of reflection.
+Jake understood that epitaphs are best said during a chorus of reflection.

 "That they do."
 Jake grit his teeth and turned to us.
 The moment was dammed behind a wall of "Semper Fi.
 He was a grandfather.
 I put his hand on my bad shoulder and fought off a grimace.
 "I hope you hippie boys aren't vegetarians.
 I cook a mean burger."